Predicting Choice from Information Costs: Introduction

-We begin our analysis by asking whether knowing both the agent's costs and her benefits enables one to forecast the agent's behavior.
-Clearly, one's prediction should solve the agent's optimization problem and so must coincide with this solution whenever the latter is unique.
-By contrast, the appropriate forecast is unclear in the presence of multiple optima.
-Our results show, however, that such multiplicity is rare: the set of utilities that admit multiple optima is negligible, both topologically and measure theoretically.
-Hence, combined with the agent's benefits, one can typically use the agent's cost function to precisely predict the agent's chosen SCR.

-Our next set of results pertain to one's ability to forecast the agent's choices using only her cost of information acquisition.
+We begin by studying one's ability to forecast the agent's choices using only her cost of information acquisition.
 Proposition~\ref{prop: dense set of rationalizable SCRs} shows this exercise is essentially futile: holding the agent's costs fixed, one can approximate any finite-cost SCR arbitrarily well with SCRs that are optimal for some utility function.
 Therefore, other than ruling out some SCRs as technologically infeasible, the agent's learning costs make no predictions that could be falsified with finite data.

 Proposition~\ref{prop: dense set of rationalizable SCRs} leaves open the possibility that the approximating SCRs are rationalized via indifference or with a small set of utilities.
 For example, if learning is free, the agent optimally takes all actions with positive probability in all states only if her action does not influence her payoffs.
 In such cases, an analyst may be able to obtain meaningful predictions by ruling out a knife-edge set of utilities or by using other considerations to refine the set of optimal SCRs.
 Theorem~\ref{thm: dense set of uniquely rationalizable SCRs} shows such refinements cannot meaningfully increase the set of restrictions imposed on the agent's behavior by her cost function, provided that this function is strictly increasing in informativeness and the set of feasible information structures is sufficiently flexible.